Lorenzo Hampton: Professional career

+NFL career statistics

 Life after the NFL

 Hampton's charitable foundation, Lemon-Aid Makers, runs a series of South Florida summer football camps in for inner-city elementary and middle school boys ages 7 to 14.

 As of 2010, Hampton had been married to his wife Marcia for nineteen years.
 They have two children: a daughter, Loren, and a son, Lorenzo, Jr.